ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 Adjust the motion pointer speed to around 8~12 for the game.

 For Operation GHOST, check General - Windowed in game settings, and patch the game to correct screen resolution by [OpGhost_ResChanger](https://forum.arcadecontrols.com/index.php/topic,149714.msg1673148.html#msg1673148).
-If your version of game has the crosshair removed, try to restore it from the game backup folder ".\root\img\UI\UI_hud_common.crosshair"
+Set max frame rate to 60 fps for the game (gs.exe) in GPU driver when necessary.
+If your version of game has the crosshair removed, try to restore the backup folder ".\root\img\UI\UI_hud_common.crosshair" if available.

 For games like The House of the Dead 4 without in-game crosshair, copy crosshair images P1.png and P2.png to folder of the game startup program, and check Crosshairs - Enable and Crosshairs - Scaling in game settings.
 But if the player 2 crosshair is shown even when not playing, rename P2.png to something else to hide it.